microsoft/BotBuilder-Samples/experimental/language-generation/docs/Functions-injected-from-LG.md

 *Example*

-This example use isTempalte to check whether the template name is in the evaluator:
+This example uses isTempalte function to check whether given template name is in the evaluator:
 Suppose we have evalutor contains these templates:

 ```
-['welcome', 'show-alarms', 'add-to-do']
+# welcome
+- hi

+# show-alarms
+- 7:am and 8:pm

+# add-to-do
+- you add a task at 7:pm
 ```

 By calling